IP-CAM/Norsk-spr-kpakke-Opencart-v.1.5.6.x/README.md

 # OpenCart

-* Norsk språkpakke - Kopier inn i /catalogue/language mappen og aktiver språket i admin panelet.
+* Norwegian language pack - Copy into the / catalog / language folder and activate the language in the admin panel.